diego021/PXE-boot-environment/README.md

 ```
 interface=enp2s0                                     # Must configure the server inetrface which will provide DHCP.
+dhcp-range=192.168.0.120,192.168.0.180,1h            # DHCP range you want to provide for your network.
 dhcp-option=3,192.168.0.1                            # Your network gateway, 192.168.0.1 in this case.
 dhcp-option=6,192.168.0.3,1.1.1.1                    # DNS Servers you want to provide, change 192.168.0.3 for your server IP.
 dhcp-boot=net:UEFI,grubx64.efi,pxeserver,192.168.0.3 # Change 192.168.0.3 for your server IP.
 dhcp-boot=net:BIOS,pxelinux.0,pxeserver,192.168.0.3  # Change 192.168.0.3 for your server IP.
 ```

-Additionally, you can change the other parameters if you know what you are doing.
+Additionally, you can change other parameters if you know what you are doing.

 Also, you can define `/etc/dnsmasq.d/address.conf` file in the following format if you want to provide internal domain names: